pachyderm/pachyderm/doc/docs/master/how-tos/mount-volume.md

    For testing purposes, you might want to add an `index.html` file as described in [Create an index.html file](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-an-index-html-file-on-your-node).

-1. Get the ReplicaController (RC) manifest from your pipeline:
+1. Get the ReplicationController (RC) manifest from your pipeline:

    ```bash
    kubectl get rc <rc-pipeline> -o json > <filename>.yaml